-Market Risk Management

-Market risk may arise from changes in interest rate, foreign exchange and credit spread.
+Market Risk Management: Market risk refers to the risk of loss that could result from both on- and off-balance sheet positions that arise from adverse movements in market prices.
 These changes affect CAB Bank's present and future income, capital, the value of financial assets and liabilities as well as off-balance sheet items.
 CAB Bank engages in a consolidated risk management framework through the development of essential infrastructures and processes for timely and appropriate management of the market risk of financial products.
 In addition, we have established a product management process for both existing and new products based on the business plan, covering transaction objectives and processes, market risk-related factors, risk analysis and potential impacts as well as risk assessment and control guidelines.